 Elija Perrier, UTS Centre for Quantum Software and Information

-Perrier was a lead drafter of the Quantum Computing Governance Principles, he was working to build the ethical framework with the help of his international multistakeholder team of quantum professionals, emerging technology ethics, and law experts.
-Elija Perrier’s doctoral research focuses on the field of quantum machine learning, including quantum algorithm design, geometric and statistical learning theory, and quantum control.
+Perrier was a lead drafter of the Quantum Computing Governance Principles.
+He was working to build the ethical framework.
+He had help from his international multistakeholder team of quantum professionals, emerging technology ethics, and law experts.
+Elija Perrier’s doctoral research focuses on the field of quantum machine learning.
+His research includes quantum algorithm design.
+He also explores geometric and statistical learning theory.
+Additionally, he studies quantum control.

 Quantum computing is one of the most significant technologies to emerge in recent decades,